 Bait systems are perfect for destroying colonies as you use baits with slow-acting insecticides that have zero or negligible impact on the environment and humans.
 Once you place the baits in the soil, the termites will eventually find them as they return to their colonies.
 They will feed on the baits and die.

 - Wood treatment

 Termites burrow on wood, thus treating any wood in your home would kill the current infestation and prevent future infestations.
 Wood treatments come in the form of foams, surface sprays, injected sprays, borate wood treatment, etc.

 Termites cause billions of dollars in property damage every year.
 They're silent workers, and they will gradually damage your home without you ever knowing until it's too late.
-You can prevent excessive damage by inspecting your home regularly and implementing preventative measures that will deter the termites.
+You can prevent excessive damage by inspecting your home regularly and implementing preventative measures that will deter termites.
 When dealing with termites, a proactive approach is always better as it can prevent significant structural damage.